Skip to content

 State-Level Data Security Laws

 Federal requirements set the floor.
 States impose additional mandates that apply based on where your clients reside, not where your firm is located.
 California (CCPA/CPRA), New York (SHIELD Act), Massachusetts (201 CMR 17.00), and more than a dozen other states have their own breach notification timelines and security requirements.
 A properly constructed WISP checklist for CPA firms that satisfies the FTC Safeguards Rule will address most state-level obligations as well.
-For a detailed breakdown of enforcement history and penalty structures, see our FTC Safeguards Rule guide for tax preparers.

 How to Build Your WISP: 8 Required Implementation Steps